Why Employee Student Loan Assistance Is One of the Most Sought-After Employee Benefits

 DA: Student loan assistance is an employee benefit program where companies offer eligible employees the opportunity to receive monthly contributions toward their student loans along with resources to help manage their student debt.

-KB: Why are employers choosing to offer student loan assistance?
+KB: Why are employers choosing to offer this benefit?

 DA: Companies are looking to improve their employment value proposition to become an employer of choice among college-educated talent.

 Many Americans cite paying off student debt as their #1 financial goal.
-But today, they’re on their own to do it.
+But today, they're on their own to do it.
 Our recent Millennial Benefit Preferences study found that when companies help their employees tackle student debt, they may be able to hire 13 percent faster, retain talent 36 percent longer, and enhance workplace productivity.
-It may even improve gender and cultural diversity, since women hold two-thirds of student debt, and African American college graduates are twice as likely as white graduates to carry student loan debt.
+It may even improve gender and cultural diversity, since women hold two-thirds of student debt, and African American college graduates on average carry more student loan debt than other racial / ethnic groups.
 Student loan assistance can be a unique financial incentive that companies use to engage these and other often-underrepresented groups in the workplace.

 KB: Got it.
-When employers are evaluating student loan assistance options, what are the questions they most commonly ask?
+When employers are evaluating student loan repayment options, what are the questions they most commonly ask?

 DA: Executives first want to know: How many of my employees hold student debt?
 From there, they're looking to understand how to structure and communicate a student loan assistance program.
 And of course, they want to know: what's the ROI?